All About Winter Touring in Caravans and Motorhomes

 Electric hook-up

 Staying on a site with an electric hook-up can be very useful in winter to help conserve your gas supply and maintain your battery power, but there are limitations to hook-ups.
 Ideally, for winter use you should look for a 16A hook-up so you can use your heater and some ancillary equipment.
 A 2kW heater will use just over half of this capacity so be clear what your other appliances consume to avoid tripping your unit system or, even worse, the supply bollard.
-Refer to our guide for Electricity for Campers and Caravanners to check the notional power requirements of typical caravan and motorhome appliances.
+Refer to our Expert Guide for Electricity for Campers and Caravanners to check the notional power requirements of typical caravan and motorhome appliances.
 Check with the campsite manager how secure the supply is during busy, very cold spells.
 Sometimes you will be asked to go easy on your use of electrical power to prevent overloading of the campsite system at peak periods.

 Space heating